autopi-io/documentation/docs/guides/index.md

 ## 7. Connect to local administration

-Once connected to the WiFi hotspot, you need to configure your APN settings for the sim card inserted.
+Once connected to the WiFi hotspot, you need to configure your APN settings for the SIM card inserted.
 To do so, go to [my.autopi.io](https://my.autopi.io/).
 Click on the "Go local" button at the bottom.
 However you will need to be logged out in order to see the "Go local" button.
 Alternative of clicking the "Go local" button would be going to [local.autopi.io](https://local.autopi.io/).